TAILOR-UoB/collaboration-exchange-fund/README.md

 ## Great!
 Can I apply?

-The collaboration exchange fund is open to all PhD students from a lab affiliated as a TAILOR network member (see a list of the current members [here](https://tailor-network.eu/network-members/)).
-You can find the physical location of those lab members in the map below.
+The collaboration exchange fund is open to all PhD students from a lab affiliated as a TAILOR network member (see a list of all the partners [here](https://tailor-network.eu/partners/)).
+You can find the physical location of those lab partners in the map below.
 You need to propose an AI research idea which can benefit from the collaboration of another TAILOR network lab.
 You should be invited by the host lab with a letter of recommendation which needs to be included into the application form.

 [![Map of TAILOR partners and members](imgs/map.jpg)](https://www.google.com/maps/d/edit?mid=1_-74YJ64PddGA3ITqfKT2nOtUUoCTcQ&usp=sharing)